Is it possible to survive in the wilderness forever

 Home-made tools

-The problems the Lykov’s had was all the tools they brought with them eventually rusted and became blunt to the point they were useless.
-They later told a reported they would boil water by making birch-bark containers and dropping in rocks they had heated on the fire.
+The problem the Lykovs had was all the tools they brought with them eventually rusted and became blunt to the point they were useless.
+They later told a reporter they would boil water by making birch-bark containers and dropping in rocks they had heated on the fire.
 This would work, but wouldn’t exactly be pleasant, and it only solves the problem of water.
 Without metal or properly made tools, there’s a very good chance you’d eventually end up using Stone Age technology.

 Sacrifice